 One stark contrast of our survey to the 2015 Young Leaders Index was that 50% of respondents don’t use a personal budget.
 We’ve all heard it, we know it works, but we’re not all doing it.
 Having a sensible budget and sticking to it goes a long in avoiding and improving an ongoing debt crisis.

 In 2013 a much more comfortable picture was presented than what we are seeing today.
-At the time reporting termed 18-29 year old Australians as ‘Generation Sensible’, in 2015 it was extended that this group, was prudent, planned and financially responsible, resulting in good levels of savings with 70% having a clear budget around finances (2015 Leaders Index).
+At the time reporting termed 18-29-year-old Australians as ‘Generation Sensible’, in 2015 it was extended that this group, was prudent, planned and financially responsible, resulting in good levels of savings with 70% having a clear budget around finances (2015 Leaders Index).

-We are either seeing either a growth in those not budgeting or greater inconsistency in the way that young Australians are perceiving the need to have a clear budget and being able to stick with it.
+We are either seeing either growth in those not budgeting or greater inconsistency in the way that young Australians are perceiving the need to have a clear budget and being able to stick with it.
 With unemployment rising for youth and again against the backdrop of expensive property and lower wages, it’s crucial that budget measures are taken to avoid debt pitfalls and the long term possibility that these behaviours will lead to a lifetime of debt.

-The long term prospects, a lifetime in debt?
+The long-term prospects, a lifetime in debt?

-As highlighted in the 2015 Leaders Index, 87% of respondents aged 15-29 believed that due to the high cost of housing, many of their generation would never own their own home.
+As highlighted in the 2015 Leaders Index, 87% of respondents aged 15-29 believed that due to the high cost of housing, many of their generations would never own their own home.
 The biggest worries that supported this were property debt, the cost of raising a family, study debt and being able to have enough money to retire on.

 It’s clear that this is an issue for now, but not all of the load needs to be thrown at the younger generation.
-Families have been shown to be highly influential in not only supporting effective budgeting and financial habits, but also in their ongoing support.
+Families have been shown to be highly influential in not only supporting effective budgeting and financial habits but also in their ongoing support.
 The majority of young people turn to ‘the bank of Mum and Dad’ for support in getting a foot on the property ladder.
 It’s important not to discount the future impact these arrangements may have, especially if our economic environments become more challenging.

 The debt paradox, high awareness, problems persist

 With all this considered, an interesting paradox still persists with the concerns of young Australians versus their purchase behaviour.
-They expressed very high levels of uncomfortability for taking on debt (79%).
+They expressed very high levels of discomfort for taking on debt (79%).
 Despite, this most were willing to take on mortgage debt (75%), and a high proportion (30%) would even buy something they wanted, without considering if they could afford it (Co-Op Future Leader Index, May 2015, p.
 10).